 If you live in "The Swamp," you probably already know that it's a lovely community in the heart of Alachua County.
 And, while Gainesville doesn't see a tremendous number of inbound commuters compared to other Florida cities, there are always visitors — many of whom are there to study or work at the University of Florida, which employs more than 27,000 people.

-Like any community — large or small — where there are people who drive cars, there are going to be car accidents.
+Like any community — large or small — where there are people who drive cars, there are going to be car accidents or tragically, fatal crashes.
 Gainesville, with a population of 132,127, is no exception.

 Car accidents can happen just about anywhere, whether it's in your local supermarket parking lot or on a major highway.
 But fatalities are more likely at intersections or on high-speed roadways.